 - Smart strategies for handling Survivor Benefit Plans and military pension and retirement.

-- In-depth understanding of the Service members Civil Relief Act and how it could impact your case.
+- In-depth understanding of the Servicemembers Civil Relief Act and how it could impact your case.

 During this tough time, you need an experienced Huntsville military divorce attorney by your side who understands military regulations and how they affect divorces in Alabama.
 Contact us today to find out how our skilled legal team will fight for your rights and the future you deserve.
 Call now for a consultation: (256) 551-0500!

 The following information applies only to divorces where one or both parties are current or previous members of the military.
 If you are not part of the military, please see our pages on contested divorces and uncontested divorces in Huntsville, Alabama.

-Can I File for Divorce in Alabama?
+How to File for Military Divorce in Alabama

 Both parties in the divorce must understand the protections that are in place for deployed service members: